 In general, quantum circuits that have completed encryption and the replacement of $T/T^{\dagger}$ gates can be correctly decrypted by directly applying the updated $dk$ circuit before measurement.
-Under the Threat model, the compiled quantum circuit must be executed directly on quantum hardware, and the user cannot modify the compiled circuit.
-To address this constraint, QCOO employs reasoning about probability distribution (RPD) to achieve the decryption functionality.
+In the system model, the compiled quantum circuit must be executed directly on quantum hardware, and the user cannot modify the compiled circuit.
+To address the constraint, QCOO employs reasoning about probability distribution (RPD) to achieve the decryption functionality.

-RPD is based on the reversed application of the \textit{delayed measurement principle} \cite{belavkin1994nondemolition}, as shown in Theorem \ref{t1}. \textit{delayed measurement principle} states that any measurement performed in the middle of a quantum circuit can be postponed to the end, with classical conditional operations replaced by quantum-controlled gates.
-The same principle can also be applied in reverse.
+RPD is based on the reversed application of the \textit{delayed measurement principle} \cite{belavkin1994nondemolition}, as represented in Theorem \ref{t1}. \textit{delayed measurement principle} states that any measurement performed in the middle of a quantum circuit can be postponed to the end, with classical conditional operations replaced by quantum-controlled gates.
+The same theorem can also be applied in reverse.

 \theorem[Reasoning about probability distribution] {If a quantum circuit $C$ performs measurement only at the final step and yields a probability distribution $P$, then it can be transformed by measuring certain qubits at an intermediate stage of $C$, resulting in a new distribution $P'$.
-All subsequent quantum operations can then be replaced by classical conditional operations, denoted as $op$.Then there is $P'\overset{op}{\rightarrow}P$ }
+All subsequent quantum operations can then be replaced by classical conditional operations, denoted as $op$.
+Then there is $P'\overset{op}{\rightarrow}P$ }

-The RPD technique relies on three foundations: the deterministic nature of quantum measurement collapse, the controllability of classical information, and the equivalence of measurement outcomes.
+The RPD technique relies on three foundations.
+The first is the determinacy of quantum measurement collapse.
+The second is the controllability of classical information.
+The third is the equivalence of measurement outcomes.
 Note that in real environments, errors like crosstalk and decoherence exist.
 Excessive use of classical conditional operations to replace quantum noise causes deviation between reconstructed and correct distributions.
-This deviation becomes pronounced particularly for operations involving superposition, entanglement, or distant measurements.
+The deviation becomes pronounced particularly for operations involving superposition, entanglement, or distant measurements.

 QCOO adopts RPD because the decryption key operator contains at most $2n$ Pauli operators fixed at the circuit terminus.
-On the one hand, substituted operations are Pauli operators with simple forms.
+On one hand, substituted operations are Pauli operators with simple forms.
 Their finite number ensures low complexity.
 On the other hand, these operations neighbor final measurements without superposition or entanglement.
 Noise effects remain limited.